Hyde, Greater Manchester: Industrial Revolution

+Newton for Hyde railway station opened in 1841 on the Sheffield, Ashton-under-Lyne and Manchester Railway.
+It was in the neighbouring township of Newton, 0.6 miles north-east of the Market Place in Hyde.
+Hyde Central railway station, closer to the town centre, was opened in 1858 on a branch line.

+In 1853, construction work on the Catholic St Paul's Church in Hyde began.
+On 21 June 1854, the church was opened.
+It was designed by the noted architects Matthew Ellison Hadfield, John Grey Weightman and George Goldie in the Gothic Revival style.
+In 2013, it was designated a Grade II listed building.

-There was also a coal mine, known as Hyde Colliery, in the town and in January 1889 an explosion there killed 23 miners.
-There was an enquiry held the following month at Hyde Town Hall.
-The following month Ardwick AFC, modern day Manchester City, played Newton Heath, modern day Manchester United, under floodlights at Belle Vue to raise money for the victims' families.
+Hyde Colliery was a coal mine in the town; in January 1889, an explosion there killed 23 miners.
+There was an inquiry held the following month at Hyde Town Hall.
+The following month, Ardwick AFC (now Manchester City) played Newton Heath (now Manchester United) under floodlights at Belle Vue to raise money for the victims' families.
 The game was watched by 10,000 people and this was the first floodlit match played by either side.

 20th century

 During the 1960s, Myra Hindley and Ian Brady were arrested in their home on the Hattersley estate in Hyde after police found the body of 17-year-old Edward Evans in the house.
-At their trial they were found guilty of murdering Evans as well as two other children whose bodies were found buried on Saddleworth Moor several miles away.
+At their trial, they were found guilty of murdering Evans as well as two other children whose bodies were found buried on Saddleworth Moor several miles away.

 Britain's most prolific serial killer, Dr Harold Shipman, had his doctor's surgery in the town where he murdered most of his several hundred victims.
 The first known victim was 86-year-old Sarah Hannah Marsland of Ashton House in Victoria Street on 7 August 1978 and the last was Kathleen Grundy of Joel Lane on 24 June 1998.

 21st century

-On 18 September 2012, drug dealer Dale Cregan made a hoax emergency call to the police from an address in Mottram in Longdendale, luring Police Constables Nicola Hughes, 23, and Fiona Bone, 32, of Greater Manchester Police there by claiming that there had been an incident of criminal damage.
+On 18 September 2012, drug dealer Dale Cregan made a hoax emergency call to the police from an address in Mottram in Longdendale, luring police constables Nicola Hughes, 23, and Fiona Bone, 32, of Greater Manchester Police there by claiming that there had been an incident of criminal damage.
 When they arrived, he murdered them.

 Governance

+There is one main tier of local government covering Hyde, at metropolitan borough level: Tameside Metropolitan Borough Council.
+The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.
+There are three Tameside wards named after Hyde: Hyde Godley, Hyde Newton, and Hyde Werneth.

+The three Hyde wards all lie within the Stalybridge and Hyde constituency for national elections.
+The town was previously included in the Hyde constituency, which was created in 1885 and abolished in 1918 when the Stalybridge and Hyde constituency was created.

-Civic history
+Administrative history

-Hyde was incorporated as a municipal borough of Cheshire in 1881, which covered the parishes of Hyde, Godley and Newton, along with part of Compstall.
-In 1936, the borough was extended by the annexation of the civil parish of Hattersley and part of the civil parish of Matley from Tintwistle Rural District.
-The whole of the municipal borough became part of the Metropolitan Borough of Tameside, Greater Manchester in 1974, under the Local Government Act 1972.

-Hyde Town Hall dominates the market place area.
-The large bell in the clocktower is known as Owd Joss (Old Josh), named after Joshua Bradley, a former poor child worker in the mills.
-Michael Bradbury built it The clock chimes the Westminster Quarters.